hoxo-m/deltatest/README.md

 #### 3. NSE (Non-Standard Evaluation)

 In this style, you can simply write `numerator / denominator`.
-The input is parsed using R’s non-standard evaluation (NSE) feature.
-This style requires you to specify the name of the group column using the `by` argument.
+The input is parsed using R’s non-standard evaluation (NSE) feature, and you must specify the group column using the `by` argument.

 ``` r
 deltatest(data, clicks / pageviews, by = group)